meanbee/magecert/catalog.md

 Product collections, however, use the price index to retrieve pre-calculated prices, eliminating the need to calculate it for each product.

 Final price can be adjusted by the observers of the `catalog_product_get_final_price` event.
-By default, only the `Maget_CatalogRule` module observes this event.
+By default, only the `Mage_CatalogRule` module observes this event.

 Another method to override produce price is to simply set it on the product.
 If the price is set, the product will not recalculate it.

-Product tier price is separate for normal price (although taken into account when calculating price).
+Product tier price is separate from normal price (although taken into account when calculating price).
 It's implemented as a list with a customer group and minimum quantity qualifiers for each tier.
 Tier prices are displayed in a table, using the `catalog/product/view/tierprices.phtml` template.

 Custom product options get processed when calculating final price.
 Each option has its own price defined, which gets added to the final price.